bjartejensen/landing-page/README.md

 ![Here we loop over six different screen sizes and nine different font-weights](https://atrib-landing-page.netlify.app/assets/readme/scss.png)

 Here we loop over six breaks in screen sizes to potentially set a different `font-size` for six different screens.
 All we need is to tag our elements with classes that captures the required style/screen size combination.
 And like that, you are able to control CSS properties `font-size`, `padding`, `margin`, etc. across screen sizes.
+In the HTML-template, not the CSS.
+That's the advantage.
+The utility class has taken over the responsibility of the media query.

 ### Angular Directives